 How Long Should You Spend in Venice?
 Three days is the perfect amount of time to explore the highlights of Venice and venture off-the-beaten-path.

-See More of Venice: 9 Must-Have Experiences in Venice
+See More of Venice: 2 Days in Venice Itinerary

 25. The Faroe Islands, Denmark